dbbotkin/Fluke289_data_access/README.md

-# Fluke289_data_access
+Fluke289_data_access
 A series of Python scripts to access measurements from Fluke 28X meters.
 Fluke IR Remote Interface required.
+Created from information provided in Fluke Remote IR documentaton cited in eevblog threads.
+Buy a Remote Interface from Fluke to access meter data, Some come with FlukeView--a form-completion application--that is well worth the money for paid work by skilled technicians